letsencrypt/cp-cps/CP-CPS.md

 ### 6.2.7 Private key storage on cryptographic module

-ISRG CA Private Keys are stored on HSMs meeting the requirements stated in [Section 6.2.1](#621-cryptographic-module-standards-and-controls).
+ISRG CA Private Keys are stored on HSMs meeting the specifications described in [Section 6.2.1](#621-cryptographic-module-standards-and-controls).

 ### 6.2.8 Method of activating private key